jncraton/architecture-cpsc2420/lectures/05-processors.md

 Fixed Logic
 -----------

-- Can only perform one sequence of operation
+- Can only perform one sequence of operations
-- Graphics pipeline
+- Fixed graphics pipeline
 - Sound system
 - JPEG compression